mattearly/DarkAndDarkerLobbyHelper/readme.md

 ## default keybinds

-  change these in "Keybinds.ank" to whatever you want
+  These are set up in "Keybinds.ank"

   - Cntrl +
     - 5 - Go To Goblin Purchase